Arkham/juliu.is/content/blog/elm-at-noredink/index.md

 - **Unit tests**: these are pure tests around data structures.
 Create a piece of data, run a function on it and assert some results.
-- **View tests**: here we construct a model, we pass it to the view function and write assertions against the result using `elm-explorations/test`.
+- **View tests**: here we construct a model, pass it to the view function and write assertions against the result using `elm-explorations/test`.
-- **Integration tests**: here we load up a generated JSON file, pass it to a `elm-program-test` Program, interact with the elements in the page, and assert side effects.
+- **Integration tests**: here we load up a generated JSON file, pass it to a `elm-program-test` Program, interact with the elements on the page, and assert side effects.
 - **Acceptance tests**: we write these in Capybara as golden-path tests.
   They are extremely useful to test JavaScript interop.

 ## Tooling